The success of a co-op preschool depends on parental involvement.

 The six main responsibilities of parents involve tuition, fundraising, parent-helping, preschool “jobs”, “community hours,” and attending general membership meetings.

 Parents are expected to pay the monthly tuition, which is due by the first day of each month, and considered past due by the tenth.
 An annual insurance payment is collected in early September that covers insurance premiums for the year.
 The tuition amounts are determined in April when the budget is planned for the following year.
-Monthly tuition rates for the 2018-2019 school year are $164 a month for Juniors, $248 a month for Seniors and $383 a month for Pre-K students.
+Monthly tuition rates are based on a sliding scale contingent upon a family’s income level relative to the median household income for a family of four in Portland.
+For the 2022-23 school year, those options are $179/269 a month for Juniors, $271/407 a month for Seniors and $410/615 a month for Pre-K students.
+For more information on our sliding scale system, please visit our tuition page.

 Fundraising is a necessary part of parental involvement in the preschool.
 Our fundraising activities in the past few years have included the sale of Chinook Books in the fall and an auction in the spring.
 The dollars raised through these activities allow us to keep our tuition rates relatively low.